qqrs/qqrs.github.com/source/_posts/2016-04-29-which-python-operations-are-atomic.markdown

 That pretty much settles it for the general case.

-But what if there was a really good reason?
-There could conceivably be a situation where performance is a concern but it doesn't make sense to drop down to C.
+There may still be some cases where it would be necessary, such as when implementing new locking functionality or in cases where performance is critical.
-Relying on atomicity of operations effectively allows you to piggyback on the GIL for your locking.
+Relying on atomicity of operations effectively allows you to piggyback on the GIL for your locking, reducing the cost of additional locks.
-I could *maybe* be convinced of the potential benefit in that case.

-So, in my opinion, before relying on the atomicity of Python operations instead of simply using a lock:
+But if lock performance is so critical, it seems like it would be better to first profile hotspots and look for other speedups.

+So does it makes sense to rely on the atomicity of operations when accessing or modifying shared mutable state?

+Short answer:
-1. You'd better have a *really* good reason
+1. you'd better have a good reason
-2. You'd better be sure you've thoroughly researched all the potential caveats
+2. you'd better do some thorough research

+Otherwise, you're better off just using a lock.